readingcapital/readingcapital.github.io/volume-1/index.md

 The first act of circulation – $C-M$ – is the hard part, money is the ultimate means to gain access to anything in society, everything else is such only provisionally, in a society where producers deny each other the means to satisfy their needs.
-Hence, the desire and need arises for money.
+The desire and need arises for money.
 The *hoarder* pursues this interest by not engaging in consumption, she becomes richer by denying herself consumption – she does not really get richer.
 Money in a hoard is not money, as it is withdrawn from circulation, social power without society.

 The present absence of money ought not to hinder business.
 Commodity owners may replace actual payment of money with promises of payment (which again may